 Frequently Asked Questions and Advice for your visit

 Where do I get directions?

-During the week, park either in the front parking lot or in one of the areas behind the buildings, then walk to the front of the big barn for directions.
-We have bags available as well, but if you bring your own you will save 10¢ per pound on u-pick apples!
+During the week, park in the front parking lot or in one of the areas behind the buildings, then walk to the Farm Store for directions.
+The Farm Store is located at the front of the large barn with solar panels.

 Do NOT park on Hanson Ridge Road!
 Come into the driveway and we will help you find a place to park.